+Appendix E: Other Data Elements

+Instructions

+Health centers are becoming increasingly diverse and comprehensive in the care and services provided.
+These questions capture the changing landscape of healthcare centers to include expanded services and delivery systems.

+Questions

+The following questions will be presented on a screen in the Electronic Handbook to be completed before the UDS Report is submitted.
+Instructions for these questions can be found in EHB as you are completing the questions.

 Medication-Assisted Treatment (MAT) for Opioid Use Disorder

+Medication-Assisted Treatment (MAT) for Opioid Use Disorder

 How many physicians, on-site or with whom the health center has contracts, had obtained a Drug Addiction Treatment Act of 2000 (DATA) waiver to treat opioid use disorder with medications specifically approved by the U.S. Food and Drug Administration (FDA) for that indication?

-How many patients received medication-assisted treatment such as ICD-10 F11.xx for opioid use disorder from a physician with a DATA waiver working on behalf of the health center?
+How many patients received medication-assisted treatment for opioid use disorder from a physician with a DATA waiver working on behalf of the health center?

+Note: The following ICD-10-CM code may assist in identifying MATs: ICD-10-CM F11-

+Telehealth

 Are you using telehealth?
 Telehealth is defined as the use of telecommunications and information technologies to share information, and provide clinical care, education, public health, and administrative services at a distance.

 Yes